felipebravom/AffectiveTweets/README.md

 The package implements WEKA filters for calculating state-of-the-art affective analysis features from tweets that can be fed into machine learning algorithms (Many of these features were drawn from the [NRC-Canada System](http://saifmohammad.com/WebPages/NRC-Canada-Sentiment.htm).).
 It also implements methods for building affective lexicons as well as distant supervision methods for training affective models from unlabelled tweets.

+The package was also made available as the official baseline system for the [WASSA-2017](http://optima.jrc.it/wassa2017/) Shared Task on Emotion Intensity [(EmoInt)](http://saifmohammad.com/WebPages/EmotionIntensity-SharedTask.html).
+(Instructions for using the system with the task data are available [here](https://github.com/felipebravom/EmoInt#2-weka-baseline-system).)
+Five participating teams used AffectiveTweets to generate feature vectors, including the teams that eventually ranked first, second, and third.

+The Java documentation is available [here](https://felipebravom.github.io/AffectiveTweets/doc/).

+Description about the filters, installation instructions, and examples are given below.

 ## Relevant Papers

 The most relevant papers on which this package is based are: